driv/driv.github.io/_posts/2025-03-10-keycloak-kubernetes-configuration.markdown

 With OIDC the client performs 2 tasks:

-- Receives a jwt token from Keycloak and validates it.
+- **Receives** a jwt token from Keycloak and validates it.
-- Retrieves the userinfo from Keycloak using the received token.
+- **Retrieves** the userinfo from Keycloak using the received token.

 The second step is not always necessary, we could include all the information needed in the token.

 ### Scopes

-When defining what user information the client has access to we define scopes. e.g. `name`, `email`, etc.
+To determine what user information the client has access to we define scopes. e.g. `name`, `email`, etc.

 One scope we are particularly interested in is `roles` which unfortunately is not part of the OIDC definition and not part of the default data returned by Keycloak in the token or the userinfo endpoint.